powpow12344567891/Quickshell/README.md

 ## TODO
 finish the main panel
-create a luminosity and sound popup make a new notification popup update the visual of the widgets optimise images to lower their sizes
+create a luminosity and sound popup <br>
+make a new notification popup <br>
+update the visual of the widgets <br>
+optimise images to lower their sizes <br>

 https://github.com/samyns/Unit-3 for the notification popup